Tahsin005/youtube-video-transcribing/README.md

 ## Features
 - Paste a YouTube URL in the UI and click "Transcribe".
+- Download video thumbnail.
-- Downloads best audio as MP3 (via yt-dlp + ffmpeg).
+- Download best audio as MP3 (via yt-dlp + ffmpeg).
 - Uses Whisper (`small` model by default) to produce a plain-text transcription.

 ## Prerequisites